spectrum-finance/docs/docs/3-user-guides/quick-start.md

 ![Nautilus wallet screen](/img/user-guides/quick-start-nautilus/8.png)

 4.3.
 Congrats!
-Now you are ready to start use Spectrum.DEX!
+Now you are ready to start use Spectrum Finance!
 Your ERG balance will appear here!

 ![Nautilus wallet screen](/img/user-guides/quick-start-nautilus/9.png)